Employment-based immigrationNon-immigrant visaFrom your first job to EB-2/EB-3: the career ladder for immigrants in the US without losing your status

 Career → Green Card: EB-2 / EB-3

-This article is not a dry legal overview of EB-2 and EB-3, but a practical roadmap.
+This article is not a general legal overview of EB-2 and EB-3.
+It is a practical roadmap.
 It is written for people who already live in the United States, already work (often below their true qualification), and want to understand how to turn their current job into a stable pathway to a green card through EB-2 or EB-3.

-The main focus is not quotas, Visa Bulletin charts or retrogression, but career moves: how to build, in 2–5 years, a profile that a real-world employer can actually sponsor under EB-2/EB-3 – without breaking your status or creating immigration risks along the way.
+The main focus is not quotas, Visa Bulletin charts, or retrogression, but career moves: how to build, over 2–5 years, a profile that a real employer can realistically sponsor under EB-2 or EB-3 without creating status problems or unnecessary immigration risk along the way.

 Who this roadmap is for